netdata/netdata/claim/README.md

     where AGENT_ID is the unique identifier of the agent.
 This is the agent's MACHINE_GUID by default.
 -hostname=HOSTNAME
     where HOSTNAME is the result of the hostname command by default.
+-proxy=PROXY_URL
+    where PROXY_URL is the endpoint of a SOCKS5 proxy.
 ```

 For example, the following command claims an agent and adds it to rooms `room1` and `room2`: